Fabillotic/DOOM/README.md

 ## OpenGL

-This project uses OpenGL to accelerate image processing and to display the image.
+This project uses OpenGL to accelerate image processing and to display the image. (no actual graphics rewrite)

 An older version of OpenGL using immediate mode can be enabled by uncommenting the `GL2=1` line in the `Makefile`.

 Alternatively X11 primitives can be used for rendering by commenting out the line `USE_OPENGL=1`.

+Again, you'll need to run `make -B` to recompile.

 ## License